nigelcharman/ombfw-videos/using-cams-video/script.md

 (pause: 1)

+The public CAMS map shows weed patches entered using iNaturalist.

-The public CAMS map shows weed patches entered using iNaturalist and is open for public access without signing in.
+> The public CAMS map shows weed patches entered using iNaturalist.

+It can be installed on your mobile device or opened using your browser.

-It can be used on your mobile device or in a browser on your computer.
+> It can be installed on your mobile device or opened using your browser.

+It is useful to install it on your mobile device for use in the field.

-It is useful to install it on your mobile for use in the field.
+> It is useful to install it on your mobile device for use in the field.

+See `omb`free.nz/mapping for instructions on how to install or open it.

-See ombfree.nz/mapping for instructions on how to install or open the public map.
+> See ombfree.nz/mapping for instructions on how to install or open it.

 ---